 - Western Sydney University

-The following universities offer an approved graduate diploma in inclusive/special education:
+The following universities offer a recognised graduate diploma in inclusive/special education:

-The following universities offer an approved masters with specialisation in the area of deaf and hard of hearing or blind and low vision:
+The following universities offer a recognised masters with specialisation in the area of deaf and hard of hearing or blind and low vision:

-Applications must be submitted online using the Inclusive Practice in Education Scholarship application form (PDF 1.1 MB).
+Applications must be submitted online using the Inclusive Practice in Education Scholarship application form, which will become available once the program opens.

 Please note that late applications will not be accepted.